Cardiff, New South Wales: Railway Line

 Construction of the railway began in 1883, which led to a navvies camp being established at Winding Creek in 1883 with the rail line completed in 1887.
 The first Cardiff railway station, known as Winding Creek, was opened in 1888 and renamed Cardiff a year later.

 The original line which ran through the present day RSL car park, Cardiff Toyota and along Myall Road was found to be too steep for the trains of the period, and the line was realigned to the current alignment completed in June 1902.
 A new station was built on the deviation in 1904 and is currently a key stop on the Central Coast & Newcastle Line.

 Other

 Lake Macquarie Shire Council had its offices in Cardiff from 1906 until 1915.

+Originally part of Cardiff, the boundaries of Macquarie Hills were defined on 31 May 1991 by the Geographical Names Board.
+The status of suburb was assigned to Macquarie Hills on 10 August 2001.

 Places of Interest

 Winding Creek

 Winding Creek has always been a prominent feature, with the town of Cardiff straddling its banks.
 It is one of the main tributaries of Cockle Creek, which flows into Lake Macquarie and during significant rain events floods the Central Business District, most notably during the 2007 Pasha Bulker ECL.
 In 1972 the section between Elizabeth Street and the rail line was concreted, in 2024 a 300m section was reconstructed by Hunter Water for a more natural look, south of Myall Road.